-Protected characteristic group What do you know 4 ?
-What do people tell you 5 ?
-Summary of data and feedback about service users and the wider community/ public • Who uses the service? • Who doesn't and why? • Feedback/complaints? • Any differences in outcomes?
+Protected What do you know4?
+What does this mean - what are the What can you do 7 ? characteristic group What do people tell you 5 ?
+Summary of data and feedback potential impacts of the proposal(s) 6 ?
+What reasonable mitigations to reduce or avoid the impact can you propose? about service users and the wider community/ public Who uses the service?
+Who doesn't and why?
+Feedback/complaints?
+Any differences in outcomes?
 Why?
-What does this mean - what are the potential impacts of the proposal(s)6?
-Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here What can you do7?
-What reasonable mitigations to reduce or avoid the impact can you propose?
-How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. the adult social care sector regardless of their sexual orientation. and support, but will also benefit the community in which these individuals live.
-Participants may more readily engage with further training opportunities where they know they are treated with fairness and respect Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
-This will allow the project to be adapted should any inequalities arise.
-Marriage and civil partnership 16 60% of Herts residents are married, co-habitating or in a civil partnership.
+Consider positive and negative impacts On service users / the public AND, where relevant, staff if your proposals relate mainly to a staff restructure or reorganisation, you should use the template here How will you communicate/engage or provide services differently to create a 'level playing field' - e.g. consultation materials in easy read or hold targeted engagement events If there is no current way of mitigating any negative impacts, clearly state that here and consider other actions you could take in the action plan in section 4. with further training opportunities where they know they are treated with fairness and respect Marriage and civil partnership 16 60% of Herts residents are married, co-habitating or in a civil partnership.
 Adult social care is provided to any individual who requires care and support regardless of their living arrangements.
 The Strategy aims to upskill the adult social care workforce which will benefit any service users, carers families and friends as quality improves.
 All training Providers used will already have had training in equality, diversity and inclusion that include all protected characteristic groups.
 Monitor profiles of participants and equality strands to ensure awareness of minority group learners engaging with the project.
 This will allow the project to be adapted should any inequalities arise.
+Carers 17 9% of Herts residents are providing unpaid care to a family member or friend.
+The adult social care sector can provide vital respite opportunities for unpaid carers.
+This Strategy aims to upskill the adult social care workforce.
+Higher quality care will improve health and wellbeing for the service user and this will have a positive impact for carers as well.
+A more stable workforce will have a positive impact for carers as care providers will be able to ensure that Carers are utilised in training if possible to raise awareness within the care sector of issues for unpaid carers